 Yes, the program is open to graduates from all artistic fields of study.
 Admission requires fulfilling the university’s entrance criteria for doctoral studies.

-To ensure the feasibility and quality of the research project, candidates are expected to explain in the proposal their funding plans for the three years – whether through PhD funding programmes, fellowships, or their own resources.
-For further information on appropriate funding schemes, please consult this page.
+Candidates are expected to arrange their own funding.
+Furthermore, to ensure the feasibility and quality of the research project, candidates are expected to explain in the proposal their funding plans for the three years in their application: Whether through PhD funding programmes, fellowships, or their own resources.
+Further information can be found on the website of the University of Applied Arts Vienna > Scholarships, grants.

 The doctoral programme is taught in English.
 Therefore, good command of the language is essential for successfully participating in the program.
 Language skills need not be demonstrated in the application.